 All Internal Applicants (current employees working for the Association advertising this career opportunity) must apply online via his/her Workday account, which may be accessed here: http://workday.cornell.edu/.

 This position is a part-time non-exempt position - 50% FTE, 20 hours per week.
 The hourly rate for this position is $15.73.
-This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance, retirement, vacation, sick and personal leave.
+This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance and retirement.

 Associate's Degree or equivalent education (GED/High School Diploma and 1 year transferrable/program experience).

 Experience relevant to the role of the position.

 Ability to meet travel requirements associated with this position.

 Ability to work flexible hours which may include evenings and/or weekends, as appropriate.

 Familiarity of subject matter appropriate to area of programming (4-H Youth Development).

 Demonstrated ability to organize, implement, and teach informal educational programs.

 Demonstrated ability to communicate effectively through oral, written and visual means.